IrondiUg/Web_Application_Attack_and_Defense/README.md

 This project summarizes the complete setup, configuration, troubleshooting, and security testing process for deploying PrestaShop before and after security configuration.

+NOTE: ALL COMMANDS AND INSTALLATION STEPS ARE LINUX-VASED

 ### Components Used

 - `Apache HTTP Server`